sindrehaugsvaer/Next.js-PWA-NetworkInformation/README.md

 This technique ensures faster loading times and reduced latency.

+The PWA is developed with [Next.js](https://nextjs.org/), a React web framework.

 ## Check it out

 - The app is publicly available on the cloud hosting platform [Netlify](https://netlify.com), and can be accessed [HERE](https://apw22.netlify.app/)